eduk8s-labs/lab-getting-started-with-octant/workshop/content/exercises/04-application-logs.md

 Most of the time when trying to work out what an application is doing, you will be interacting with a pod.
 A pod is the set of containers making up a single instance of your application.

-Switch back to the list of pods in the namespace by clicking on the **Overview->Workloads->Pods** category in the left hand side menu.
+Switch back to the list of pods in the namespace by clicking on the **Workloads->Pods** category in the left hand side menu.

 From the list of pods, select a pod from the blog application.
 These are the pod entries with the ``app:blog`` label.